DanielGrin31/DigitalTraining/Week2.md

 ##### Memorystore
 This fully managed in-memory data store is all about speed and low-latency access.
 It is based on an in-memory key-value store infrastructure using Redis, providing fast access to key-value pairs.
 Memorystore handles replication, scaling, and high availability of Redis.

+### GCP Networking Services

+#### Virtual Private Cloud
+Virtual Private Cloud or VPC is a virtualized network within google cloud,it is a core networking service and is a global resource meaning it spans across all the different regions available in GCP. each VPC contains a default network and additional networks can be created in a project but networks cant be shared between projects.

+#### Firewall Rules
+Firewall rules segments your networks with a global distributive firewall to restrict access to resources,it governs traffic coming into instances on a network. each default network has a default set of firewall rules that have already been established. you can also create your own rules and set the accordingly.
+#### Routes
+Routes specify how traffic should be routed within your VPC network. in other words routes controls how packets leaving an instance should be directed.
+#### Load Balancing